What fall courses will I take?

 Only students in certain majors (biochemistry, chemistry, computer science, math, math education, engineering or the health sciences) should consider registration for pre-calculus or calculus in the first semester.
-Your Math Index score will determine if you are ready for calculus or need to take a preparatory course.
+Your Math Index score, and your previous math classes and grades, will determine if you are ready for calculus or need to take a preparatory course.

 Your Math Index score is available to you in Arches.
-Calculus courses are offered multiple times throughout the year, so enrollment in the fall semester is not required even if you need it for your anticipated major.
+Calculus courses are offered multiple times throughout the year, so enrollment in the fall semester may not be required even if you need it for your anticipated major.

 Music, music education, elementary and secondary education

 Music and Music Education require a particular first semester course (MUSC 111.)
 Elementary and Secondary Education do not require a particular course, but do have significant requirements for a first-year student.
-If you are interested in these majors, be sure to mention that to your advisor at Orientation and Registration.
+If you are interested in these majors, be to note that on your Course Interest Form.

 What if I have some open course slots?